wwdok/Quick-Python-Print/README.md

 ## Intro
 This extension is inspired by "[Python Quick Print](https://github.com/AhadCove/Python-Quick-Print)".
 "Python Quick Print" can quickly print out variables on the console by using shortcut `Ctrl+Shift+L`, while "Quick Python Print" enhances some features:
 * You can put the cursor at target line, the extension will automatically recognize the variable in the line.
+* If did not recognize any variable in current line, it will just insert simply `print()` and move the cursor inside the bracket.
 * Press `Ctrl+Shift+O` to print out tensor shape by default, e.g. `print("==>> a.shape: ", a.shape)`.
 * Press `Ctrl+Shift+T` to print out variable type by default, e.g. `print("==>> type(a): ", type(a))`.
 * Press `Ctrl+Shift+;` to insert `print("".center(50, "-"))` used for printing delimiter line.
-* Move the cursor inside the bracket if insert simply `print()`.
 * Press `Ctrl+Shift+/` to comment out or uncomment all print statement inside the selection or in the file.
 * Press `Ctrl+Shift+R` to delete all print statements inside the selection or in the file.
 * Allow user to define customized prefix and suffix of print content flexibly in extension settings.
 * Able to output colored text in terminal by using python built-in package: `termcolor`.

-If you find bug or have feature request, you can check out the ChangeLog to see if this bug or feature had been fixed or added in latest version, if not, welcome to post in this extension's [github repo](https://github.com/wwdok/Quick-Python-Print).
+If you find bug or have feature request, you can check out the ChangeLog to see if this bug or feature had been fixed or added in latest version, if not, please issue it in this extension's [github repo](https://github.com/wwdok/Quick-Python-Print).

 ## Motivation